-In the past, the climate-relevant effects of various means of transportation were primarily discussed in connection with the burdens arising from the drive energy, here primarily CO2.
+In the past, the climate-relevant effects of various means of transportation were primarily discussed in connection with the burdens arising from the drive energy, here primarily CO_2 .
 The fact that infrastructure is always necessary to provide any kind of transport service has so far largely been ignored.
-This study evaluates transport systems and their CO2 footprint holistically, including the respective necessary infrastructure of routes (e.g., roads, rails), nodes (e.g., train stations, airports, parking), control infrastructure (e.g., signal boxes, switches, signaling systems, air traffic control systems, traffic lights, traffic signs) and it is also taking into account the construction of the respective means of transport.
+This study evaluates transport systems and their CO_2 footprint holistically for the first time, including the respective necessary infrastructure of routes (e.g., roads, rails), nodes (e.g., train stations, airports, parking), control infrastructure (e.g., signal boxes, switches, signaling systems, air traffic control systems, traffic lights, traffic signs) and it is also taking into account the construction of the respective means of transport.
 Furthermore, the physical relationships are considered, as they have a significant impact on the efficiency of the various transportation systems due to their inherent motion sequences.

-Since the holistic approach used in this study has not yet been widely used in the discussion, not nearly all necessary figures, data and facts are available to make a fully comprehensive and complete comparison of carbon dioxide emissions from transport systems.
+Since the holistic approach used in this study is new and has not yet been widely used in the scientific discussion, not nearly all necessary figures, data and facts are available to make a fully comprehensive and complete comparison of carbon dioxide emissions from transport systems.
 However, the available data already allow conclusions to be drawn about the true CO2 loads per passenger kilometer (PKM), which deviate considerably from currently widespread perceptions.
 The main results can be summarized as follows: